ndevlin/RobbingTheBirdsNest/README.md

 * Ping-Pong player teleportation mechanism to map multi-room virtual reality space to one-room physical space
 * Random 4 digit code generation and spawning at random location
-* Code input and displayi
+* Code input and display
 * Procedurally determined robot patrolling path
 * VR spectator camera with overview mode where full level shows up on the screen and close-up mode where only the room that the Worm is currently in is showed on the screen
 * Orange “hat” with emissive material (in order to stand out in darkness) that marks the Worm’s location in the map